Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/WaterSystem-waterdeformer.md

 1. Select the HDRP Asset in the Project window and, in the Inspector, go to **Rendering** > **Water** and enable the **Deformation** checkbox.
 2. To enable Deformation for all Cameras, open the HDRP Global Settings, go to the **Frame Settings (Default Values)** > **Camera** section and, in the **Rendering** section, enable the **Water Deformation** checkbox.

+Lastly, make sure that your deformer is inside the deformation area.
+To see the area, you can select deformation in the debug dropdown in the Miscellaneous foldout at the bottom of the water surface inspector.

 <a name="deformer-type"></a>

 ## Configure a Deformer type